macklab/manual/docs/beluga.md

 Setting up [SSH keys through the CCDB](https://docs.alliancecan.ca/wiki/SSH_Keys) is highly recommended so you don't have to worry about entering passwords.

 ## Initial setup
-We will use singularity images of fmriprep docker images which means initial setup is minimal.
+We will use apptainer images of fmriprep docker images which means initial setup is minimal.
 The main requirements are:

-1. **fmriprep singularity images:** Docker images of fmriprep versions have to be converted into Singularity images.
+1. **fmriprep apptainer images:** Docker images of fmriprep versions have to be converted into Apptainer images.
 If you want to use a new version of fmriprep, follow the instructions from the [Alliance](https://docs.alliancecan.ca/wiki/Singularity) and [fmriprep](https://fmriprep.org/en/1.5.8/singularity.html#preparing-a-singularity-image).
 Available images are stored on Beluga in `/project/def-mmack/software/containers`.
 2. **TemplateFlow:** TemplateFlow is a helper tool that allows programmatically access to standard neuroimaging templates on the fly (i.e., new templates are downloaded from the internet as needed). fmriprep depends on templateflow to work.
 This presents a problem for HPC systems as most setups, including Beluga, do not allow compute nodes to access the internet.
 As such, TemplateFlow images must be downloaded separately and made available to fmriprep.
 This repository is stored on Beluga in `/project/def-mmack/software/TemplateFlow`.

 ## Setup your BIDS dataset